espnal/cse210-11/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
-You can install Raylib Python CFFI by opening a terminal and running the following command.
+Make sure you have Python 3.8.0 or newer and Pygame Python 2.1.2 installed and running on your machine.
+You can install Pygame Python with the latest version by opening a terminal and running the following command.
 ```
-python3 -m pip install raylib
+pip install pygame
 ```
 After you've installed the required libraries, open a terminal and browse to the project's root folder.
 Start the program by running the following command.```